Learning to Meditate in Grad School. A Guide for Beginners

 **If you or someone you know is suffering from mental health issues, I highly recommend that they seek help.
 Online-Therapy.com or TalkSpace.com are great ways to reach out to a licensed therapist and get the help needed.
 Therapy has 100% helped me and I know it can help you.

-10 thoughts on “Learning to Meditate in Grad School.
-A Guide for Beginners
+10 responses to “Learning to Meditate in Grad School.
+A Guide for Beginners”

 1. Great post.
 I completed my doctorate at the University of Toronto, and I fully understand the challenges of advanced academic work.